swamp-thing-sovryn/sov-zero/docs/sdk/lib-base.fees.redemptionrate.md

 By default, the fee is calculated at the time of the latest block.
 This can be overridden using the `when` parameter.

 Unlike the borrowing rate, the redemption rate depends on the amount being redeemed.
-To be more precise, it depends on the fraction of the redeemed amount compared to the total ZUSD supply, which must be passed as a parameter.
+To be more precise, it depends on the fraction of the redeemed amount compared to the total ZSUSD supply, which must be passed as a parameter.

-To calculate the redemption fee in ZUSD, multiply the redeemed ZUSD amount with the redemption rate.
+To calculate the redemption fee in ZSUSD, multiply the redeemed ZSUSD amount with the redemption rate.

 ## Example